When you get money from renting out a room or rooms in your home you’ll earn rental income.

 Actual cost method for working out rental income and expenses

-Renting out short-term is a taxable activity for GST.
+Renting out a room in your main home for short stays is a taxable activity for GST.

 What did you like about this page?